We assist applicants for tourist, business, student, work, fiancée, and immigrant visas. Our services are geared towards

 We are also able to help those whose applications have been subject to unusually prolonged administrative processing (Section 221(g) of the Immigration and Nationality Act) or those who have had their petitions sent back to the USCIS with recommendations for revocation of the approval.

-- Finding Alternative Solutions — For those who have been properly judged to be ineligible for a visa, we may provide assistance in securing a waiver or humanitarian parole.
+- Finding Alternative Solutions — For those who have been properly judged to be ineligible for a visa, we may provide assistance in securing a nonimmigrant waiver, an immigrant waiver or humanitarian parole.